Your Autoregressive Model Already Reveals the Causal Graph: Methodology

 Our analysis begins at the level of the specific observed sequence.
-To bridge the gap between the multinomial realization \(s = (x_0, \dots, x_L)\) and causal structure, we define the Binary Event Process \(\{E_t\}_{t=0}^L\) as \(E_t \triangleq \mathbb{1}_{X_t = x_t}\)
+To bridge the gap between the multinomial realization \(s = (x_0, \dots, x_L)\) and causal structure, we define the Binary Event Process \(\{E_t\}_{t=0}^L\) as \(E_t \triangleq \mathbb{1}_{X_t = x_t}\).

 Here, \(E_t\) is a binary random variable representing the realization of the specific event type observed at time \(t\).
-This transformation allows us to represent the causal dependencies specific to this sequence as a DAG, which we term the \emph{Instance Time Causal Graph}.
+This transformation allows us to represent the causal dependencies specific to this sequence as a DAG in Def.~\ref{def:itcg}.